The Lofoten Islands (Magic Isles) are one of the most famous ski destinations in the Arctic Circle, and should be on any

 - Travel to and from Svolvær.

 - Alcohol (please note alcohol is expensive in Norway.
 This is best purchased at duty free).

 - Avalanche safety equipment, and ski touring equipment.
 Due to this being a specialist trip joining in Svolvær we won’t have extra equipment available.
 If you have any equipment requirements then please contact us in the first instance.
-Please read kit list here.
+Please read the kit list here.

 - Insurance for cancellation, rescue, repatriation and medical expenses.